Pair in ambulance joyride consider possible jail term

-PEABODY -- Two men who allegedly took a joy ride in an chair car ambulance left running outside a Melrose hospital in 2019 are considering a judge's offer of two years in jail if they plead guilty in the case.
+PEABODY — Two men who allegedly took a joy ride in a chair car ambulance left running outside a Melrose hospital in 2019 are considering a judge's offer of two years in jail if they plead guilty in the case.

 The incident back in 2019 ended with one of the men crashing the van into a parked car in West Lynn while trying to elude police.